What’s the deal with natural flavors?

 We’re super sensitive to allergy concerns as well.
 Our suppliers, manufacturers, and an independent third party test at every point along the production process: the raw materials, the bulk mix of blended raw materials, and the finished products themselves.

 Our natural flavors’ supplier is held to the same standards we hold all of our partners.
 Regular audits ensure compliance with FDA food manufacturing guidance under 21 CFR 117, including sanitation, employee hygiene, specific allergen programs, and overall Good Manufacturing Practices.
+To learn more about how we ensure excellence in product quality and testing, check out this article.

 Parting Thoughts on Natural Flavors

+We understand that the choices we’ve made in our formulation won’t work for everyone.
 At the end of the day, your health journey is your own.
 We encourage you to make your own informed choices along the way, including how you choose to Stay Salty.

 Comments are closed.